satanas/annotations/uvg/Annotations.md

 is more than its rules because the player interprets these rules, bend them and even break them, that's why for some critics of PR the player has a more important role on meaning making in games and "play" is the most important part of gameplay.

+## Lesson 7: Gaming Culture

+### The culture of FPS

+1. Culture is complex
+2. Language is fundamental to our understanding of culture
+3. Communities and how they influence the language
+4. Tool or how material culture shapes communities

+### Cultural language

+* Gamer is a complex word to use when talking of inclusivity (hardcore gamers vs casual gamers, for instance).
+* Semiotics (relationship between sign and symbols and the concept that we have in our brain)
+* Culture shape language and language shape culture
+* Hall says that people define meaning according their experiences and worldview

+### Language and comunnity

+* Language in video game history has been recent but in the 90's with internet there was an explosion.
+* Who belongs to a community and who doesn't depends on language.
+Internet is powerfull, make BF3 to put dinosaurs
+* Communities work by demarking membership by language
+* Arcade is a social place, USA and Europe don't have arcade since 2000 but Japan does.
+In Japan, games are designed with the support of the publisher for arcades

+### Material culture

+Material culture is about using theory to examine what our stuff mean to us and maybe why we made them.
+Analizing material artefacts and they cultural impact.
+Games are driven by marketing and collaboration (tie-in), it's part of the game economy

+### Indies

+Emerged in response to the comercialization of games with few ideas a lot of secuels.

+Some are self-described as studios were the creative process is more important than the selling process.
+Others say that having no investors, they can control in a better way the creation process and can adapt quickly to the user expectation.
+And finally, other group say that the indies have access to the same tools and structures than the rest.

+Easter egg for credits in the 80's.

+Indies studios:
+* Operate on smaller budgets and have no shareholders
+* Tends to have smaller scale game in favor of original histories and game mechanics

+Indie movement creates its own means for publishing and marketing

+### Modding

+Involves altering the game to suite a particular goal in a way that the designer didn't intend.
+Also means altering the hardware for aesthetics or performance.
+Game mods are software modifications (source code), performance or graphical improvement, expanding content, etc.

+* Total conversion: customize all aspects of the original game
+* Unofficial patches: fix bugs and gameplay issues that the original developers couldn't or hadn't the time
+* Modding imply two possible aspects: fixing bugs or discovering and adding content unfinished
+* Remake: the game mechanics usually stay intact but the graphics are improved (generally for older games).
+Art, game engines, voices, sfx, etc.
+* Demake: take a new game and mod it to make it run in an old hardware
+* Cheat code: special codes that can be used by the player to transform the gameplay

+Teleological History of videogames: from the humble origins of rudimentary games programmed by individual to the huge and perfect and realistic products made by large teams of artists and engineers.